ProjectIgnis/Distribution/skin/Readme.md

 * DECK_WINDOW_SIDE_TOP_RIGHT

 * DUELFIELD_ANNOUNCE_TEXT_BACKGROUND_COLOR
-* DUELFIELD_ANNOUNCE_TEXT_COLOR : Changes the color of the color used in the box after a card is announced.
+* DUELFIELD_ANNOUNCE_TEXT_COLOR : Changes the color used in the box after a card is announced.
 Example: Psi-Blocker
 * DUELFIELD_CARD_OPPONENT_WINDOW_BACKGROUND : Changes the color for area around the caption text when you are selection cards from a group.
 Example: when you are selecting what monsters to banish by Block Dragon
 * DUELFIELD_CARD_SELECTED_WINDOW_BACKGROUND : Changes the color for area around the areas like where the numbering for Extra Deck cards are, when you scroll through your Extra deck
 * DUELFIELD_CARD_SELECT_WINDOW_OVERLAY_TEXT